extratone/bilge/drafts/Fucking Off Forever.md

 ---

+# Fucking Off Forever*

 ![08312022-210803 Homescreen](https://i.snap.as/9gA3TMn4.png)

-## *Or at least until I can regain control of myself regarding current happenings.
+## *Or at least until I can regain a reasonable editorial perspective of current happenings.

 <!--more-->